Killinskillz69/Nineteen69-paystring.crypto.com-/Ethereum-Introduction.md

 Refer to [here](https://github.com/ethereum/wiki/wiki/Getting-Ether).

 # Development
-Are you interested in learning to develop smart contracts with Ethereum, and maybe develop a really useful dapp and become a millionaire?
+Are you interested in learning to develop smart contracts with Ethereum, and develop a really useful dapp and become a millionaire?

 Check out the [Ethereum website](https://www.ethereum.org/)!
 Then, you can [read the Solidity docs](https://solidity.readthedocs.io/en/develop/).